 MV Manta Queen 1 Overview

-Although not the newest boat in the Manta Queen fleet, MQ1 is still very much a favourite among the staff and most guests.
-This is mainly down to the large size of the boat, designed more for comfort than to cram in as many as possible.
+Although not the newest boat in the Manta Queen fleet, MQ1 is still very much a favourite among the staff and guests.
+This is mainly down to the large size of the boat, designed more for comfort than to cram in as many people as possible.
 Also, the experienced crew and captain ensure that every trip runs smoothly, safely and with lots of fun.